DreamOfTheRedChamber/system-design-interviews/cache_typical_topics/access_patterns.md

 * This pattern could greatly reduce the inconsistency problem if handled properly.
   * When there is no data in DB, then cache is source of truth
   * When there is data in DB, as long as SETNX is used, the "write back" operation on read path will not result in cache & DB inconsistency.
+* SETNX: Set if not exist
+  * Update cache if there is no entry
+  * Skip is there is already an entry

 ![write back pattern](../.gitbook/assets/cache_write_back_consistency.png)